Thailand's surreal industrial park: crocodiles but no chips

 Damage to equipment could go as high as $30 million, with the whole clean-up costing several million dollars more, said the 67-year-old executive from Silicon Valley, California.

-In normal times, Hana produces about 100 million integrated circuits (ICs) a week and distributes them to some of the world's biggest names, including Dallas-based analog chipmaker Texas Instruments Inc TXN.N, San Jose-based Avago Technologies Ltd (AVGO.O) and Sunnyvale-based chipmaker Maxim Integrated Products Inc (MXIM.O).
+In normal times, Hana produces about 100 million integrated circuits (ICs) a week and distributes them to some of the world's biggest names, including Dallas-based analog chipmaker Texas Instruments Inc, San Jose-based Avago Technologies Ltd and Sunnyvale-based chipmaker Maxim Integrated Products Inc.

-Some end up in products from Apple Inc (AAPL.O) and Samsung Electronics Co Ltd 00593.KS.
+Some end up in products from Apple Inc and Samsung Electronics Co Ltd.

 CROCODILES AND A COBRA